ezEngine/docs-src/pages/docs/sound/miniaudio/ma-overview.md

 Sounds can also be played programmatically, e.g. from [visual scripts](../../custom-code/visual-script/visual-script-overview.md) or [AngelScripts](../../custom-code/angelscript/angelscript-overview.md), using the script function `ezSound::PlaySound()`.

+## How To Enable MiniAudio

+To enable MiniAudio support in your project, follow these steps:

+1. Open ezEditor
+1. Go to *Project > Plugin Settings > Plugin Selection...* to open the [plugin selection](../../projects/plugin-selection.md) dialog.
+1. If *MiniAudio* is greyed out, you have another sound plugin active (such as FMOD).
+Deactivate that sound plugin.
+1. Activate the *MiniAudio* plugin and click *OK*.
+1. Click *Yes* to restart the editor.

+If your project already made use of other sound components, the [Asset Curator](../../assets/asset-curator.md) will now show you which assets need to be updated.

 ## Scene Editing Settings

 The MiniAudio editor plugin adds UI elements to *mute* sound entirely and to adjust the *overal volume*: